Advertiser Disclosure

 The author was a guest of the I Love New York tourism board and the Renaissance New York Harlem Hotel.
 All opinions are the author’s own, and neither the I Love New York tourism board nor the Renaissance New York Harlem had any input in any part of this review.

-In recent years, hoteliers have opened more points options in Harlem, such as Aloft Harlem; The George Manhattan, Tapestry Collection by Hilton; and the Renaissance New York Harlem Hotel.
+In recent years, hoteliers have opened more points options in Harlem, such as Aloft Harlem, The George Manhattan, a Tapestry Collection by Hilton, and the Renaissance New York Harlem Hotel.

 I had the opportunity to stay at the Renaissance New York Harlem Hotel as a guest of the I Love New York tourism board.
 The board brought together a handful of Black travel writers and content creators to explore and celebrate Harlem’s rich history and all that New York State has to offer.